MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: INTRODUCTION

-Towards this end, we train the terrain encoder to predict the latent interaction forces such that when employed in the $\nabla$physics module, they generate similar trajectories to the ground truth ones.
-To proceed with such a physics-supervised setup, the $\nabla$physics module is designed as a custom-built differentiable ODE solver similar to NeuralODE~\cite{neural-ode-2021}.
-In addition, the resulting model is also directly differentiable with respect to the robot model.
-Therefore, joint optimization of robot model parameters, such as its center of gravity or moment of inertia, is also possible.
-The model is also directly differentiable with respect to control; therefore, its plug-and-play usage in state-of-the-art MPC controllers~\cite{Amos-NEURIPS-2018} is at hand.
+The most straightforward architecture of the motion model would be a black-box, deep-convolutional network that would transform images and control commands into a 3D force field over the state space.
+However, since there is an inherent training/testing distribution mismatch due to the natural absence of robot-endangering samples in the real training data, a good generalization of the force predictor is crucial.
+Consequently, we search for architectures that combine black-box deep convolution layers with the white-box laws of classical mechanics and camera geometry.
+The resulting model builds on the Lift-Splat-Shoot architecture~\cite{philion2020lift} that predicts the terrain properties, such as the shape of the terrain or its rigidity, from a single image and delivers forces that are directly computed from these properties.
+We emphasize that the resulting model is also directly differentiable with respect to the robot model.
+Therefore, joint optimization of the robot model, such as its center of gravity or moment of inertia, is also possible.
+The model is also directly differentiable with respect to control; therefore, its plug-and-play application in state-of-the-art MPC controllers~\cite{Amos-NEURIPS-2018} is at hand. \textbf{Our main contributions} are as follows: